 |Runs quietly||Battery can’t handle a full workday|

-Summary: If you’re looking for the best bang for the buck, few laptops can beat the Samsung Notebook 9.
-This mid-range Windows laptop has excellent performance for the price, with its biggest downside being a rather dim screen.
+Summary: If you’re looking for a great all-arounder for drawing, few laptops can beat the Samsung Galaxy Book 360.
+This mid-range Windows laptop has excellent performance for the price, with its biggest downside being that it lacks a USB-A port.

 #7 A Solid Budget 2-in-1 laptop for Drawing: Microsoft Surface Pro 6

 If you’re looking for a good hybrid laptop for drawing, then check out the Microsoft Surface Pro.
-This 2-in-1 laptop is an excellent choice no matter if you use it as a laptop or use it as a tablet.
+This convertible laptop is an excellent choice no matter if you use it in tablet mode, tent mode, or laptop mode.